deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 * Install openvpn to your image.
 * Change client.conf `remote` directive to point to the _private ip address_ of your openvpn instance, not the public one (remember, the instances in the private network don't have internet connectivity)
-* Add two more lines to client.conf:
+* Add two more lines to `client.conf` that goes on the vulnerable vms (do _not_ put these in the client.conf that Kali uses!):
 	* `route-nopull` (this blocks the vpn connection from clobbering the private network route that already exists for your VPC via the 'push route' statements, in my case, 172.32.0.0/16.
-	* and `route 10.8.0.0 255.255.255.0` (Set your vpn server's `server` directive CIDR network here.
+	* `route 10.8.0.0 255.255.255.0` (Set your vpn server's `server` directive CIDR network here.
 This lets the vulnerable servers talk to clients on the VPN network, when combined with the `client-to-client` directive in server.conf)
+        * This route statement is necessary because we said `route-nopull`, which otherwise would have set the `10.8.0.0` for us.

-Edit `/etc/defaults/openvpn` and add a line for `AUTOSTART="client"`, then put your edited client.conf in /etc/openvpn.
+Edit `/etc/defaults/openvpn` on the vulnerable vms and add a line for `AUTOSTART="client"`, then put your edited client.conf in /etc/openvpn.
 With it there, it should be automatically started on boot.

 If you forgot to do this step before you imported your VM image into AWS, you can edit one of your launched images, then make a new AMI image based on that running instance.
 Faster than reuploading the whole thing to S3.